Life Insurance vs. Personal Accident

 While other insurance companies have evacuation policies, many limit the service providers who will conduct the evacuation.
 Clements Worldwide partners with Antenna Global, a crisis responder broker who will access the closest available team to get your employees out expeditiously.

-“We are the right company for this because we’ve been doing it for 70 years, supporting clients operating in the most high-risk parts of the world,” Ahmed said.
+“We are the right company for this because we’ve been doing it since 1947, supporting clients operating in the most high-risk parts of the world,” Ahmed said.
 “We have clients in Syria, Somalia and other locations around the globe that organizations would be most concerned about.”

 Clements Worldwide policies are backed by Lloyds of London, the largest insurance market place on the globe, so your company can feel safe knowing you’re in reliable hands.